Operational Expectations - On-Time Delivery

 OTD is a measure of performance and efficiency that quantifies the number of units delivered to customers relative to the date Walmart promised during checkout.
 On-time shipping is a component of OTD.
 Every PO is assigned an expected ship date (ESD) and timestamp.
 You must ship each PO on or before the ESD date and time to be considered on time.

-Each facility is assigned a daily order cut-off time of 12:00 PM based on the time zone of the shipping location.
+Each warehouse is assigned a daily order cut-off time of 12:00 PM based on the time zone of the shipping location.
 (12:00 PM is the default cut-off time.
-You can set a different cut-off time by adjusting your facility settings.
+You can set a different cut-off time by adjusting your warehouse settings.
 Learn more here.)

 Orders received before the daily cut-off time may have an expected ship date of the same day.
 You can see the expected ship date in the Order Management Dashboard in Supplier One when you click Active Orders.
 For orders transmitted via EDI or API, the ESD is transmitted with each PO in the purchase order file.